hujch23/World-Model-Navigation/README.md

 #### 🚀 2.1 Research Background
 - **Problem Definition**: How to improve the cross-scene and cross-domain generalization ability in visual navigation, enabling agents to effectively navigate to target locations in new environments.
 - **Research Significance**: Existing methods face challenges in handling long-term temporal information and cross-domain generalization.
 There is a need for more effective visual representation learning and temporal information processing methods.
-- **Challenges**: Simultaneous processing of high-dimensional visual inputs and complex temporal dependencies; Challenges from dynamic camera parameter settings in real-world scenarios.
+- **Challenges**: Simultaneous processing of high-dimensional visual inputs and complex temporal dependencies.
+Challenges from dynamic camera parameter settings in real-world scenarios.

 #### 🛰️ 2.2 Research Methods
 - Designed a Transformer-based dual attention mechanism framework